goloop/set/README.md

 ## Usage

-Here's a simple example of how to use the Set package:
+Here's a simple example of how to use the Set package.

+### Basic functions

 ```go
 package main